Why is cybersecurity important? Find out here why companies and investors need to pay attention to this growing market.

 As these statistics show, companies are no longer asking “why is cybersecurity important?” — they recognize that it’s an area worthy of commitment and are taking preventative action against threats.

 The struggle between increased needs and limited funding is, however, characteristic of the cybersecurity industry.
-Hopefully more and more companies, government departments and organizations are recognizing the importance of cybersecurity, and are allocating funds accordingly.
+Hopefully more and more business owners, government agencies and organizations are recognizing the need for systems to fight cyber risk and protect customers’ data, and are allocating funds accordingly.

 Next time someone asks you, “why is cybersecurity important?” you’ll have more ideas to share with them.
 To continue learning about related topics, check out these articles below:

 - 5 Top NASDAQ Cybersecurity Stocks Year-to-Date

 - 5 Top Cybersecurity News Stories of 2018